+For school year PART I- ATHLETIC PARTICIPATION Male

+PRINT CLEARLY (To be filled in and signed by the student) Female

+Name (Last) Student ID#

+Home Address

+City/Zip Code

+Home Address of Parents

+City/Zip Code

+Date of Birth Place of Birth

+This is my semest r in High School, and my semester since first entering the ninth grade.
+Last

+semester I attended this semester.
+I have read represent my present high he condensed individual eligibility rules of the Virginia High School League that appear below and believe I am eligible
-To be eligible to represent your school in any VHSL interscholastic athletic contest, you:

-- Must be a regular bona fide student in good standing of the school you represent. - Must be enrolled in the last four years of high school.
-(Eighth-grade students may be eligible for junior varsity) - Must have enrolled not later than the fifteenth day of the current semester. - For the first semester must be currently enrolled in not fewer than five subjects, or their equivalent, offered for credit and which may be used for graduation and have passed five subjects, or their equivalent, offered for credit and which may be used for graduation the immediately preceding year or the immediately preceding semester for schools that certify credits on a semester basis.
+Must be a regular bor Must be enrolled in the Must have enrolled in the Must have enrolled in the Must have enrolled in the For the first semester for graduation and has preceding year or the equivalent requireme For the second semest used for graduation as immediately preceding Must sit out all VHSL of move.
+(Check with you Must not have reached Must not, after entering consecutive semester Must have submitted cheerleading team, and that you have been exparticipation.
+Must not be in violating the cheerleading.)
+Eligibility to participate in information of League approval for my picture and INDIVIDUALIZED ELIGIBILITY RULES our school in any VHSL interscholastic athletic contest, you: In fide student in good standing of the school you represent.
+It later than the fifteenth day of the current semester.
+In the currently enrolled in not fewer than five subjects, or their equivalent, offered for credit and which may be use e passed five subjects, or their equivalent, offered for credit and which may be used for graduation the immediately memediately preceding semester for schools that certify credits on a semester basis.
+(Check with your principal for ts.)
+May not repeat courses for eligibility purposes for which credit has been previously awarded.
+Ber must be currently enrolled in not fewer than five subjects, or their equivalent, offered for credit and which may be dead to subjects, or their equivalent, offered for credit and which may be used for graduation the semester.
 (Check with your principal for equivalent requirements.)
-May not repeat courses for eligibility purposes for which credit has been previously awarded. - For the second semester must be currently enrolled in not fewer than five subjects, or their equivalent, offered for credit and which may be used for graduation and have passed five subjects, or their equivalent, offered for credit and which may be used for graduation the immediately preceding semester.
-(Check with your principal for equivalent requirements.) - Must sit out all VHSL competition for 365 consecutive calendar days following a school transfer unless the transfer corresponded with a family move.
-(Check with your principal for exceptions.) - Must not have reached your nineteenth birthday on or before the first day of August of the current school year. - Must not, after entering ninth grade for the first time, have been enrolled in or been eligible for enrollment in high school more than eight consecutive semesters. - Must have submitted to your principal before any kind of participation, including tryouts or practice as a member of any school athletic or cheerleading team, an Athletic Participation/Parent Consent/Physical Examination Form, completely filled in and properly signed attesting that you have been examined during this school year and found to be physically fit for competition and that your parents' consent to your participation. - Must not be in violation of VHSL Amateur, Awards, All Star or College Team Rules.
-(Check with your principal for clarification about cheerleading.)

-Eligibility to participate in interscholastic athletics is a privilege you earn by meeting not only the above-listed minimum standards, but also all other standards set by your League, district and school.
-If you have any question regarding your eligibility or are in doubt about the effect an activity might have on your eligibility, check with your principal for interpretations and exceptions provided under League rules.
-Meeting the intent and spirit of League standards will prevent you, your team, school and community from being penalized.
-Additionally, I give my consent and approval for my picture and name to be printed in any high school or VHSL athletic program, publication or video.
+To impetition for 365 consecutive calendar days following a school transfer unless the transfer corresponded with a famour principal for exceptions.)
+To your nineteenth birthday on or before the first day of August of the current school year.
+In ginth grade for the first time, have been enrolled in or been eligible for enrollment in high school more than eight of your principal before any kind of participation, including tryouts or practice as a member of any school athletic or Athletic Participation/Parent Consent/Physical Examination Form, completely filled in and properly signed attesting amined during this school year and found to be physically fit for competition and that your parents' consent to your not VHSL Amateur, Awards, All Star or College Team Rules.
+(Check with your principal for clarification about the effect an eligibility, check with your principal for interpretations and exceptions provided under League rules.
+Meeting the tandards will prevent you, your team, school and community from being penalized.
+Additionally, I give my consent an amme to be printed nily